cssinjs/jss/docs/react-jss.md

 ### Usage

 React-JSS wraps your component with a [higher-order component](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750).
 It injects a `classes` prop, which is a simple map of rule names and generated class names.
-It can act both as a simple wrapping function and as an [ES7 decorator](https://github.com/wycats/javascript-decorators).

 Try it out in the [playground](https://codesandbox.io/s/j3l06yyqpw).